When you go canoeing, you take a paddle. And so it is, that when you’re off out to get new clients in, you should make a plan.

 - Why – exactly – are you the best option for your client?

-Common problem in new business planning
+Common problem in sales and marketing planning

 Acme PLC: Sales and marketing / new business plan June 2015